 What matters at the end of the day is how much money you get to keep.
 Healthy margins will determine the future of your ecommerce business, so you should do everything you can to invest your time and effort into products that will yield the best results.

-Some of the easiest tactics you can use to maximize the profits include ensuring prominent website presence for your high-margin winners, putting them at the front of your marketing initiatives and cross-selling campaigns, and adding variations of the best-selling items (think different colors, sizes, and shapes).
+Some of the easiest tactics you can use to maximize the profits include finding winning products to sell, putting them at the front of your marketing initiatives and cross-selling campaigns, and adding variations of the best-selling items (think different colors, sizes, and shapes).

 Oberlo has a profit margin calculator that will give you a better idea of your options.

 3. Follow in the footsteps of other eCommerce winners.

 Why try to reinvent the wheel?
 Capitalizing on useful resources, such as Oberlo’s 100+ Best Products to Sell in 2021 ebook and ‘What to Sell’ section, is the ultimate shortcut to kicking off a successful online store.
 Don’t be discouraged from investing in a particular idea just because someone else is also doing it – the online world is big enough for all hustlers.